CTSRD-CHERI/cheriplot/README.md

 All tools provided by cheriplot are in the `tools/` subdirectory in the tree, they are installed as follows:

 - cheriplot-tracedump
-  Provides generic inspection of binary traces, can dump registers and apply various filters
+  Provides generic inspection of binary traces, can dump registers and apply various filters.
+There are two subcommands: the *scan* subcommand is used to scan and search information in cheri traces, the *backtrace* subcommand is used to generate backtraces and call-graphs
 - cheriplot-pointer-provenance
   Main tool for pointer provenance plots, currently only the `--asmap` and `--pfreq` plots are supported, others are WIP.
 - cheriplot-pointer-oob